 Field-hunting tip

-Look in hydrothermal veins in limestone country — that is the host setting where barytocalcite typically forms.
+Look in hydrothermal veins in limestone country, the host setting where barytocalcite typically forms.
 If you start seeing barite, fluorite, galena in float, you are in the right ground.
 Field specimens usually show a tabular crystals, prismatic, massive habit, so train your eye for that shape before scanning the outcrop.